nathancarter/weblurch/doc/lean-app-plan.md

 ## Namespaces

- 1. Update the `sectionGroupToCode` function so that if the group has a namespace attribute with value `N`, then in place of `section S`, use the text `namespace N`, and in place of `end S`, use the text `end N`.
- 1. Test, updating your example document to use this new feature.
  1. Add the next page of the tutorial that shows how to use this feature to be able to group definitions and theorems into a namespace, just as in the Lean tutorials.